ozielfrs/cpp-data-structures/BinarySearchTree/README.md

 int main()
 {
-    // Creates a tree where the nodes are strings Tree<string> tree;
+    // Creates a tree where the vertices are strings Tree<string> tree;

     // Adds branches to the tree